Pascal-P: The portable Pascal compiler

 Unfortunately, the "Model Implementation" disappeared into the BSI or British Standards Institute, where many other important Pascal historical documents have gone.
 The books bear various vague threats of copyright protection from the BSI, enough to discourage scanning and entering the source of the compiler from the books (just the job of scanning and fixing the resulting source would be massive).

 The next possibility for P5 is the most obvious.
 It is the straightforward improvement of the P4 compiler/interpreter to full Pascal language status.
-This was done by me in a few weeks, and the result is here.
+This was done by me in a few weeks, and the result is here, and was improved over the years.
 P5 shares the same documentation and virtual machine as P4, abet with improvements.
 It is perhaps %30 larger than the original P4 (and this includes adding the entire table of error messages).

-Pascal-P6 will be an extended version of Pascal, written in unextended Pascal.
+Pascal-P6 is an extended version of Pascal, written in unextended Pascal.
 Although it might seem odd to have a compiler that is written in a subset of the language it processes, it is a common theme in Wirth's compiler series, and forms the basis of the bootstrap method.
-Although there are many possible language extensions to use, Pascaline is the ideal language for P6.
+Although there are many possible language extensions to use, Pascaline is the ideal language for Pascal-P6.
 It is both current with programming trends (featuring objects, modules, namespace control and parallel programming constructs), and at the same time represents a minimal increment to original Pascal.
-P6 can be constructed for the most part without the use of any element outside of ISO 7185 Pascal (even objects can be interpreted using ISO 7185 Pascal), and the calls that cannot, such has for file handing, can be left to stub routines that are easily changed for a particular implementation.
-Thus, P6 will form an ideal extension basis that can be bootstrapped on any ISO 7185 compiler.
+Pascal-P6 can be constructed for the most part without the use of any element outside of ISO 7185 Pascal (even objects can be interpreted using ISO 7185 Pascal), and the calls that cannot, such has for file handing, can be left to stub routines that are easily changed for a particular implementation.
+Thus, Pascal-P6 is an ideal extension basis that can be bootstrapped on any ISO 7185 compiler.

 For more information contact: Scott A. Moore samiam@moorecad.com